isabella232/docs.webiny.com-LEGACY/getting-started.md

     |   `-- index.php        -->    system entry point (web-server should point here)
     `-- webiny               -->    node cli tool to manage builds, deploys, etc.

-> **NOTE**: Some files and folders were omitted from the file tree as they are of no interest to us at this point.
+> NOTE: Some files and folders were omitted from the file tree as they are of no interest to us at this point.